-At the time of enrollment at the university, each students receives:
+At the time of enrollment at the university, each student receives:

-- Specific information about the use of the student's portal. - The Student Handbook. - A template to be used for all assignments. - Specific information about each department in the university and what services each one provides. - At the time of registration in a course, each student receives: - The Syllabus of the course containing the phone number and e-mail of the professor, and all other information about the course, such as course description, objectives, evaluation, assignments, class schedule, bibliography, etc. - A handout of the presentation used by the professor - Copy of the power point used by the professor.
+- Specific information about the use of the student's portal.

+- The Student Handbook.

+- A template to be used for all assignments.

+At the time of registration in a course, each student receives:

+- The Syllabus of the course containing the phone number and e-mail of the professor, and all other information about the course, such as course description, objectives, evaluation, assignments, class schedule, bibliography, etc. - A handout of the presentation used by the professor - Copy of the PowerPoint used by the professor.